 When faced with a mule deer depredation problem, the Heatons organized other landowners, with similar issues, into an association to tackle the problem.
 Since then, mule deer have become an asset to the ranch.

-Not content to confine what they have learned to their ranch, Karl and Raymond have an impressive legacy of outreach and service inside and outside of the agricultural community.
+Karl and Raymond have an impressive legacy of outreach and service inside and outside of the agricultural community.